Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Cordoba

-Cordoba is an amazing city, combining Roman and Moorish architecture into some of the most beautiful buildings in all of Spain.
-Its historic centre alone is a delight to visit in the winter, but take enough time to discover the splendour of the Mezquita Cathedral de Cordoba, a striking combination between a mosque and a church.
-It is so quiet in January.
-And so magnificent!
+Cordoba is a tiny spot but an amazing one, combining Roman and Moorish architecture into some of the most beautiful buildings in all of Spain.
+The Mezquita Cathedral de Cordoba, a striking combination between a mosque and a church, remains one of the most spectacular buildings I have ever seen.

 Malaga

 Situated on the Mediterranean Coast and enjoying the waves of warmth specific to the south of Spain, Malaga doesn’t close its doors in winter.
 Beyond the natural and cultural beauty of the city, plenty is happening here, especially at night.
 Clubs boom with music and restaurants stay open until late.
-Here are our top tips for visiting Malaga.
+But there’s enough culture in the Picasso Museum and Old Town to keep you busy as well.

 Santiago de Compostela